libra2org/libra2-core/libra2-move/move-examples/move-tutorial/README.md

 ## Step 0: Preparation

 You should obtain a copy of the content of the directory in which this `README.md` resides.
-One way to achieve this is to clone [the Aptos core repository](https://github.com/aptos-labs/aptos-core) and navigate to the [`libra2-move/move-examples/move-tutorial`](..) directory.
+One way to achieve this is to clone [the Libra2 core repository](https://github.com/aptos-labs/aptos-core) and navigate to the [`libra2-move/move-examples/move-tutorial`](..) directory.
 Subsequently, we assume you have a local copy of this directory and all paths are relative to this.
 To check that you have the right contents, run the `cd` and `ls` commands below to ensure the `move-tutorial` directory has the relevant subdirectories:

 ```shell
 > cd move-tutorial